-Most fatal car accidents happen while driving alone.
+Most fatal collisions happen while driving alone.
 Here are ways to stay safe and make sure you don’t end up in a serious, or even fatal, wreck.

 Did you know 58% of police-reported fatal accidents involve only one vehicle?

 To add to that, 40% of fatal accidents are caused by automobile collisions with fixed objects or don’t include a collision at all (example: a rollover).

 So even when you’re driving alone, without any distractions, you still have a serious risk of an car wreck.

 When you’re driving alone, what can you do to keep yourself safe and minimize your risk?

 Here’s what to remember:

 Healthy maintenance includes keeping your gas tank full.
 Fill up when your tank’s half empty rather than almost bone dry.